SEI-R-2-22/u1_lesson_intro_CSS/README.md

 So far we've learned how to set up and structure a HTML file.
 Now we'll make it look pretty!
 This an introductory lesson to CSS.
 We'll touch on very basic topics ranging from positioning to coloring!

+CSS is how webpages are styled.
+Period.
+If you've seen something on the web, CSS is how it has been styled.
+Which means the sky is the limit with it, and there are countless ways to work with it.
+We are going to start off simple - if you are a complete beginner don't get too overwhelmed by its potential.
+As we continue on with our lessons, labs, assignments, and projects, make a note of how much you are progressing, and how much you have learned each week!

+You will not be the Da Vinci of CSS by the end of this lesson.
+But 12 weeks from now, when you are presenting your capstone project, you will be amazed at how much you are able to do.

 ## Objectives

 - Learn how to link stylesheets